asenneff/manager/Handling_The_Funk.md

 An important thing here is to do it in a group setting.
 There is value in hearing every team members's opinions 1:1, but be aware they each have a unique view of what is working, may not invdividually have the same convlusions, and benefit from hearing from each other.

-(Before I get to the last point of things to do, I'm going to touch on some things _not to do.)
+(Before I get to the last point of things to do, I'm going to touch on some things _not to do_.)

 **A.  No sweeping changes**
 Like software, team changes are best done in small incremental fashions.
 There's no need to start over on anything, just make it better little by little.